JohannesLorenz/zyn-wavetable-concept/modulation-type-transitions.md

 # Additions to ADnote

 * A bool if the initial modulation type was WT or not
-* Two backup buffers for the currently used wavetable buffers (explained later)
+* Two backup buffers for the currently used random-seed/wavetable buffers (explained later)
 * The backup LERP coefficient for the currently used WT modulation (explained later)

 # The effective modulation type